Oaxaca en la historia y en el mito: Mesoamerica

 The top left corner of the prehispanic panel depicts a mountain and the other two panels of the mural also contain mountains, a reminder that 90% of the State of Oaxaca is mountainous.
 This terrain has strongly impacted the history and myths of Oaxaca as reflected in several elements of the prehispanic panel.
-The isolation created by the mountains, called Sierra Madre de Oaxaca and the Sierra Norte de Oaxaca have helped to generate and sustain 16 formally registered indigenous peoples of Oaxaca.
+For example, the isolation created by the Sierra Madre de Oaxaca mountains and the Sierra Norte de Oaxaca have helped to generate and sustain 16 formally registered indigenous peoples of Oaxaca.